sulcantonin/TEXT_ICALEPCS23/README.md

 e = model.encode(texts)
 print(e.shape) # (5, 768)
 ```
+You can replace texts variable with arbitrary content, e.g. abstracts.

 #### Fine-Tuning
 The model was trained with script [simcse_train.py](simcse_train.py), see paper for exact parameters.